Metrics Agent

 description: "{{ $labels.instance }} of job {{ $labels.job }} has been down for more than 5 minutes."

 This alerting rule definition triggers an alert once an up metric gets a value of 0.
-The up metric is a special metric as it is added by Metrics Agent itself for every job target (pod).
-Once a pod can not be scraped anymore, the corresponding up metric turns to 0.
+The up metric is special because Metrics Agent itself adds it for every job target (pod).
+When a pod can no longer be scraped, the corresponding up metric turns to 0.
 If the up metric is 0 for more than 5 minutes (in this case), Metrics Agent triggers an alert.
-The specified "labels" and "annotations" can be used in Alertmanager to customize notification messages and routing decisions.
+Use the specified "labels" and "annotations" in Alertmanager to customize notification messages and routing decisions.

-The full spec for the PrometheusRule definition can be found here.
+See the full spec for the PrometheusRule definition in the prometheus-operator documentation.

 Here is an example of a recording rule: